 Is it because they are having difficulty expressing their frustration?
 Look around and see if it was due to being unable to get something or fighting over a toy.

 Don’t reward biting behavior with the attention that will encourage your child in any way.
 Avoid laughing or any signs of approval.
 React immediately by firmly saying, “No!
 We do not bite.”
 Depending on the age of the child, explain that biting hurts the person that is bitten.
 Create an opportunity for empathy by encouraging the biter to comfort the victim and to apologize for hurting them.

 Whatever you do, please do not bite your child back this is not encouraged.

-Model good behavior.
-Don’t play-bite, love bite, or pretend to bite.
+Don’t play-bite, love bite, or pretend to bite each other.
 It can be difficult for young children to discern the difference between their behavior and affectionate biting.

 If the biting behavior persists, talk to your pediatrician about additional strategies for behavior management.
 And be patient.
 Like many other issues, this too shall pass.
 As their cognitive and communication skills advance, most children stop biting in favor of more acceptable social behaviors.